 Be Like Mary Sue

-Postal workers often get a bad rap for being grumpy and irritable.
-In my town, postal workers are quite pleasant.
-In fact, when my kids were young a woman who worked in our post office was so sweet, that after some time I would actually let people go ahead of me so I could get in her line.
+While postal workers often get a bad rap for being irritable, in my town, they are pleasant.
+When my kids were young, one worker was so sweet, that I would actually let people ahead of me in line so I could interact with her.
 Mary Sue was a smiling, middle-aged woman with curly hair and twinkling eyes.
-She called every single person “honey” regardless of age.
-She would always ask how we were doing and seemed to genuinely care and love people.
+She called every single person “honey.”
+She would always ask how we were doing and seemed to genuinely love people.
 This wasn't only her work persona.
-One time I saw her after hours in a parking lot.
-Two little girls were walking in front of her with their mother and Mary Sue started talking to them, calling them sweetheart, complementing their dresses.
+One time, I saw her in a store parking lot.
+Two little girls and their mother were walking in front of her.
+Mary Sue started talking to them, calling them sweetheart, complimenting their dresses.
 Her true nature was to be loving and positive.

-As the years passed I started to get to know her better.
-She would ask about my family and talk about her family.
-Those brief interactions always left me feeling so positive and cheerful.
+Over the years, I got to know her.
+She would always ask about my family and talk a bit about hers.
+Those brief interactions always left me feeling so cheerful.
 I told my kids how much I liked her.
-They would secretly smile at me when we were called by her, waiting in the line.
-One day close to Christmas I was mailing some packages and I decided to tell Mary Sue how much I appreciated her good nature.
-I asked her what her secret was.
+They would secretly smile at me when we were called by her in the post office line.
+One December day, I told Mary Sue how much I appreciated her good nature.
+I asked what her secret was.
 She replied humbly, "Why not be kind to people?
 I have a good life.
 I love my family.
 I have a good job and great co-workers!"
-We started talking about Christmas and I mentioned that my grandmother’s birthday was on Christmas Day.
-She said that she was also born on Christmas Day and I said to her, “No wonder you’re so special.“
+I mentioned my grandmother’s birthday was Christmas Day.
+She said that she was also born on Christmas Day!
+I said to her, “No wonder you’re so special.“

 I told my kids, “Be like her.
 Spread joy and kindness and positivity into the world.
 It’s so simple and yet so powerful.”